krnsk0/krnsk0.dev/src/data/blog/skyscraper_2.md

 }
 ```

-Next we'll need to generate an array of clue indices sorted using this function as a comparator:
+Next we'll need to generate a sorted array of clue indices using this function as a comparator:

 ```js
 const getSortedClueIndices = state => {